Small vs. Large Bathroom Renovation: Which One Actually Costs More

 • Layout adjustments to better use the available space

-Understanding the differences between small and large bathroom renovations helps homeowners plan more realistic budgets.
+Understanding the differences between a small vs large bathroom renovation helps homeowners plan more realistic budgets.
 While both projects involve similar construction processes, the scale and design possibilities vary.

-While large bathrooms typically cost more overall, smaller bathrooms can sometimes feel surprisingly expensive because the core work involved remains similar.
+While large bathrooms typically cost more overall, smaller bathrooms can sometimes feel surprisingly expensive because the core work involved stays similar.

 Factors to Consider Before Renovating Your Bathroom